 The per capita income of the metro region is roughly twice that of the City of Hartford's per capita income of \$13,428.
 The Clay-Arsenal and Frog Hollow neighborhoods have particularly low per capita incomes of \$6,900 and \$9,480, respectively.
 Barry Square, South Green and North East also have relatively low per capita income levels.
 The neighborhoods with the highest per capita incomes are the Downtown and the West End.
+Table IV-8 provides per capita income data for each neighborhood.

 As of the 2000 Census, Hartford had a per capita income of \$13,428.
 This figure now stands at \$16,982 (adjusted for inflation), according to the 2005-2007 American Community Survey.